 HENRY: So then he came back to us, Ish, crawling on his knees.
 His two little kids hangin in the studio

-HENRY: And we said here’s the key, yaknow, same thing, here’s the key.
+HENRY: And we said, “Here’s the key to the studio,” yaknow, same thing, here’s the key.
 Go to work

 He said, “You’ll never see a fuckin’ penny from those guys.
 You wanna make some money?
 Put a show together, go out and do some shows.”

 HENRY: You know so then Ish, while he’s screwing around with those little kids.
-While we’re changing diapers there, what was it 2 or 3 kids?
+While he’s changing diapers there, what was it 2 or 3 kids?
 The boys?

 HENRY: You may not know this part of the story.